 If the plaintiff prevails, he or she can collect compensation for things like his or her medical bills, past and future lost income, and pain and suffering — fairly typical damages for any personal injury cases.
 More unique to dog bite incidents, the plaintiff may need cosmetic surgery someday to cover disfiguring scars.
 The dog owner can be made to pay for these procedures too.

-Ultimately, dog owners must take responsibility for their pets, when those pets have the ability to kills and maim.
+Ultimately, dog owners must take responsibility for their pets when those pets have the ability to kill and maim.